borodust/borodust.github.io/projects/trivial-gamekit/manual.md

 keyboard/mouse buttons.
 Callback passed to [`#'bind-cursor`](#gamekit-bind-cursor) is going to be invoked when user moves a mouse.
-Callbacks provided are not stacked together, meaning if you try to bind multiple callbacks to the same button only last callback is actually going to be used.
+Callbacks provided are not stacked together, meaning if you try to bind multiple callbacks to the same button only last callback is actually going to be invoked.
 Same goes for cursor input.

 ## Building a distributable

-Sharing a Common Lisp game in a binary form amongst users was always a bit of pain.
+Sharing a Common Lisp game in a binary form amongst users was always a bit of a pain.
 But fear no more! `gamekit` includes a mechanism for delivering your game packaged using only a single function - [`#'deliver`](#gamekit-deliver).
-It will build an executable, pack all used resources, copy required foreign libraries used by `trivial-gamekit` and compress all that into a shippable archive.
+It will build an executable, pack all required resources, copy needed foreign libraries used by `trivial-gamekit` and compress all that into a shippable archive.

 For building these packages for `Windows`, `GNU/Linux` and `macOS` with just a single push to a `github` or `gitlab` respository check out [Advanced Features]({% link